Hospice VAT Including the Refund Scheme

 Most Continuing Care funding agreements are between the contracting authority and care provider.
 In this case HMRC do not see that there is a supply made to the patient directly.
 Consequently the subsidised welfare concession cannot apply.
 This means that hospices that obtain patient specific Continuing Care funding will have to restrict VAT recovery.
 Ironically those whose care is funded by Continuing Care have the right to request Personal Budgets as an alternative.
 HMRC accept that this care is covered by the concession.

 Hospice UK are attempting to change HMRC policy towards continuing care payments.
 Senior Tax Counsel has given opinion that the current HMRC policy is wrong and discussions are ongoing.
 Unfortunately HMRC have rather a lot on their plate at the moment.
-This means that discussions are taking rather longer than we would wish.
+This means that discussions are taking rather longer than we would wish although as of September 2018 they have now allocated a policy team and are working on it.
+Recent cases such as Wakefield have helped support our view that such money is either exempt or even outside the scope.
 If you would like an up to date, uncensored, account then please give me a call.

 Although most Continuing Care agreements are patient specific I have seen examples that are not.
 HMRC has accepted that this money can be treated like other non specific NHS funding.
 The care provided is a non business activity.